 Our ethos.

 By using reclaimed wood, the work foregrounds prior life rather than raw extraction.
 These materials are not neutral; they arrive with histories embedded in their fibers.
-Steel, often associated with infrastructure, industry, and control, is repositioned as a foreign body within a living archive.
+Metal, often associated with infrastructure, industry, and control, is repositioned as a foreign body within a living archive.
 The resulting compositions are neither purely natural nor purely industrial, but suspended between states—organism and artifact, growth and constraint.

 Ultimately, the work asks where meaning resides: in what is engineered for permanence, or in what survives through adaptation.
 The sculptures do not resolve this tension.
 Instead, they preserve it—holding organic complexity and inorganic certainty in sustained, physical conversation.